directus/directus/docs/getting-started/introduction.md

 **Business Users**\
 The no-code app is safe and intuitive enough to make data accessible to everyone, even the most non-technical users.
-Administrators can create absolutely granular permissions for roles as well as individual users.
+Administrators can create fully granular permissions for roles as well as individual users.

 :::tip Directus Vocabulary